merative/acd-containers/src/pages/migration/file-storage.md

 - For more information and general considerations, see [Migration Considerations](/migration/considerations/).
 - Refer to [Migration with Object Storage](/migration/object-storage/) if using an object storage medium.

-Please consider the following when migrating an ACD instance that uses shared file storage as a storage medium.
+Consider the following when migrating an ACD instance that uses shared file storage as a storage medium.
+References to source ACD are referring to your existing IBM ACD instance.
+References to target ACD are referring to your new Merative ACD instance.

+1. Capture storage configuration information from the source ACD instance.
+1. Create the target ACD namespace.
+1.